Last updated on March 5th, 2025 at 05:31 pm

-We all know the function of our arm and hand, in this article we will discuss what are these three bone are, what we call it as and its few anatomical features.
+We all know the function of our arm and hand, in this article we will discuss what these three bones are.
+What we call it and its few anatomical features.
+We will also cover the possible fractures these bones often encounter.

-So, without delay lets get started.
+So, without delay let’s get started.

-Anatomy of arm bone
+Anatomy of the arm bone

 Humerus bone